Understanding Moments

 Acknowledgements

-I thank Issa Rice, Michael Dewar, and Martin Blais for catching various mistakes.
+I thank Issa R, Michael D, Martin B, and Sam MK for catching various mistakes.

 Appendix